joaduo/xpathwebdriver/README.md

     print(idx, elem.text)
 ```

+See [xpathwebdriver/browser.py](xpathwebdriver/browser.py) for the main Browser class implementation.

 Which will return you a string as expected.
 Something webdriver API makes more complicated.

 Means you can write all your tests based on XPath.